by Louise Giordano

 - your record of job-hopping

 Prepare questions to ask.
-These questions should reflect your research on the company and position and should never include questions whose answers are readily available in company literature or Web site.
+These questions should reflect your research on the company and position and should never include questions whose answers are readily available in company literature or on the website.
 Do NOT ask about salary or benefits!
-Final preparations:

 Questions about some of the terminology used in this article?
 Get more information (definitions and links) on key college, career, and job-search terms by going to our Job-Seeker’s Glossary of Job-Hunting Terms.